For more help with your pitch and etiquette questions, here are some links to read while you wait for #DVpit!

 Hosted by Kat Cho (@KatCho)

-Writer/#DVpit alum Claribel Ortega will host and moderate a LIVE video panel with industry professionals on her YouTube channel.
-Suggest questions anonymously using this form.
-Or, hold questions until the time of the event and tweet your questions using #DVpitLIVE; our panelists will try to answer as many as they can at the end.
-Panelists include:
+#DVpit will host and moderate a LIVE video panel with industry professionals on a YouTube channel TBD.
+We'll soon take suggestions for questions.
+Or, hold questions until the time of the event and tweet them using #DVpitLIVE; our panelists will try to answer as many as they can at the end.